Elkhorn Creek Lodge

 ACORN and Honest Elections

-Posted in carter, democratic party, gop, obama, politics by mountainmusings on November 8, 2008
+Posted in carter, democratic party, gop, obama, politics by Eugene Podrazik on November 8, 2008

 One of the brilliant features of the electoral college is a built-in check against voter fraud.
 Or, to make fraud truly effective, one would need to do so in 51 different geographical locations.
 Even with ACORN going national, that’s still a daunting task.
 The simple fact is that stealing votes in Chicago will only net the electors of Illinois, no matter how many votes cast in Chicago.
 Whereas if presidential elections were done by popular vote, every fraudulent vote would count.